IDT-ITI/Text-XAI-Video-Summaries/README.md

   - Scripts for generating text explanations from the visual ones and calculating the similarity scores
   - Scripts for the compuatation of the evaluation metrics
   - Scripts for evaluation of faithfulness and plausibility
+  - Script for renaming original video names to desired format

 ## Main dependencies
 The code was developed, checked and verified on an `Ubuntu 20.04.6` PC with an `NVIDIA RTX 4090` GPU and an `i5-12600K` CPU.
 All dependencies can be found inside the [requirements.txt](requirements.txt) file, which can be used to set up the necessary virtual enviroment.